KenBroden/sorting-comp_deepblue/TestingNotes.md

 ## Algo Version 2

-Still using merge sort, but now insertion sort kicks in when the array drops to sime size we define
+Still using merge sort, but now insertion sort kicks in when the array drops to some size we define, called the INSERTION_SORT_THRESHOLD

 ```java
 private static void sort(int [][] toSort) {